shrutisingh15/Udacity_Data_Analyst_Nanodegree/Project P3/Project_P3_Data_Wrangling_With_SQL_Report .md

 ### Map Area : Syracuse City Area, New York, USA

 ### Introduction :
 I choose to analyse Syracuse City and area around it because it was fitting in the minimum dataset size requirement.
-The OSM file size is 61 MB in uncompressed form.Syracuse is the fourth most populous metropolitan city in the state of New York, U.S.A.
+The OSM file size is 61 MB in uncompressed form.
+Syracuse is the fourth most populous metropolitan city in the state of New York, U.S.A.
 It is the economic and educational hub of Central New York, a region with over a million inhabitants.

 ### Problems Encountered: